 Get your free targets to print at home!

-This is pretty obvious but you’ll be surprised how many people get this wrong!
-You need to answer these two questions for yourself.
+This is pretty obvious but you’ll get surprised how many people get this wrong!
+Before getting a gun safe, you need to answer two questions to yourself.

-- What are you going to actually store in the gun safe?
+- What will you store in the gun safe?

-- Where are you going to put the gun safe?
+- Where will you put the gun safe?

 Firstly, most of the biometric gun safes on the market are small and designed for one or maybe two handguns and some valuables.
-There are larger options too and I have included the BARSKA large biometric gun cabinet which can store multiple rifles, however.
+There are larger options too and I have included the BARSKA large biometric gun cabinet which can also store multiple rifles.

-Secondly, where do you want the biometric gun safe to be stored?
-Whether you want it to be mounted to the wall or a mobile safe for security on the go, check your priorities.
+Secondly, where do you want to store the biometric gun safe?
+Whether you want to mount it on the wall or a mobile safe for security on the go, always check your priorities.

 Top 9 Biometric Gun Safes

-For the home, you can’t do much better than this Sentry Safe at this price (around $160).
-It covers a lot of bases.
-It’s built for quick access and many users keep it close to their bed mounted to the wall or in a drawer.
-I like it.
+For the home, you can’t do much better than this Sentry Safe at this price (around $192).
+It also covers a lot of bases.
+Moreover, Sentry built this safe for quick access, and many users keep it close to their bed, mounted to the wall, or in a drawer.
+In short, I like it.